Particle-induced X-ray emission (PIXE)

 How does PIXE work?

-The X-Rays are detected and their individual energies are recorded.
+The X-rays are detected and their individual energies are recorded.
 The energies are independent of the excitation process but are characteristic of the different elements.
-The X-Ray's specific energy indicates the atom's type and can therefore identify the elements present in the sample.
+The X-ray's specific energy indicates the atom's type and can therefore identify the elements present in the sample.
 By recording and combining data, this process can be used to accurately determine the sample's elemental composition.

-X-Ray analysis can also be combined with backscattering analysis.
+X-ray analysis can also be combined with backscattering analysis.
 Backscattered ions are scattered elastically from the sample's atomic nuclei back to their original direction.
 The detected energy of the backscattered ions is dependent on the mass of the target nucleus and the depth of the scattering event.
 Hence, backscattering can also provide information about the depth of the elements.

 What are the limitations of PIXE?

 Typically, elements lighter than magnesium (atomic number 12) will not appear in a PIXE spectrum.
-For this reason, PIXE is generally more suitable for determining the composition of heavier metals rather than organic components.
+For this reason, PIXE is generally more suitable for determining the concentrations of heavier metals rather than organic components.

 Do you need a PIXE analysis?